 Benetton’s Project Green B: A Call for Sustainability

 Sustainable fashion is a growing movement in the fashion industry.
 The goals of sustainable fashion is to foster greater ecological integrity as well as promote social justice.
 These goals can be achieved through making products fair-trade and eco-friendly.
-Long-term changes include systemic reforms in the fashion industry, particularly when it comes to the global supply chain.
+Long-term changes include industry wide supply chain reforms in order to usher in a new era of green fashion .

 The publication of ‘Silent Spring’ led to two significant events of note.
 The first was the creation of the Environmental Protection Agency (EPA) in 1970.
 The second event was the United Nations Conference on Environment and Development in 1992.